learnapollo/learnapollo/content/introduction/get-started.md

 ## Enviroment setup

 You only need [git](https://git-scm.com/downloads) and a Node package manager like [yarn](https://yarnpkg.com/en/docs/install) or [npm](https://www.npmjs.com/) to get started with working on the Pokedex application.
-Normally, the Apollo Client requires you to set up a GraphQL server on your own.
+Normally, Apollo Client requires you to set up a GraphQL server on your own.
 However we already prepared your own GraphQL server and set it up properly for you!